 In addition, on December 3, 2020, the SEC announced that it adopted Rule 2a-5 under the 1940 Act, which establishes an updated regulatory framework for determining fair value in good faith for purposes of the 1940 Act.
-The new rule clarifies how fund boards can satisfy their valuation obligations in light of recent market developments.
-The rule will permit boards, subject to board oversight and certain other conditions, to designate certain parties to perform the fair value determinations.
-We will continue to review the new rule and its impact on us and our valuation policies.
+The adopted rule clarifies how fund boards can satisfy their valuation obligations in light of recent market developments.
+The rule permits boards, subject to board oversight and certain other conditions, to designate certain parties to perform the fair value determinations.
+We will continue to review the adopted rule and its impact on us and our valuation policies and intend to comply with such requirements on or before the SEC's required compliance date of September 8, 2022.

-Refer to Note 3 - Investments in the notes to our accompanying financial statements included elsewhere in this annual report for additional information regarding fair value measurements and our application of ASC 820.
+Refer to Note 3 - Investments in the notes to our accompanying financial statements included elsewhere in this quarterly report for additional information regarding fair value measurements and our application of ASC 820.